thanos-io/thanos/docs/components/tools.md

     *IRREVERSIBLE* after certain time (delete delay), so do backup your blocks first.

+  tools bucket retention [<flags>]
+    Retention applies retention policies on the given bucket.
+Please make sure no compactor is running on the same bucket at the same time.

   tools rules-check --rules=RULES
     Check if the rule files are valid or not.